department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-url-change.md

 - [ ] Link the related facility closure / rename issue.
 - [ ] Create a URL redirect in the [devops](https://github.com/department-of-veterans-affairs/devops) repo in `ansible/deployment/config/revproxy-vagov/vars/redirects.yml`
 - [ ]  Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
 After deploy, validate that the URL redirect is deployed.
 (Note: In the event of a facility closure or a name change,  validate that this occurs before making the Lighthouse csv changes.)
 - [ ]  Notify helpdesk via comment on ticket or Slack message in #cms-support that changes are ready for review.

 #### URL Redirect
 | Current URL  |  Redirect Destination or New URL |
 | ---  |  --- |
 | current URL | new URL |

+## Use 1 of the following: 1. canonical URL change or 2. canonical URL removal (if removed from VAST)
+**Note: Canonical URL changes do not block the completion of the parent ticket.
+Once the URL redirect above has been deployed, the value to the Veteran is delivered.
+This ticket should be kept open until the URL change is verified, except in the case of a removal (as described below).

 ### Instructions for canonical URL change
 - [ ] Verify that the new URL for the facility is published and accessible on VA.gov.